okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/roles/index.md

 Permissions can be added to, or removed from, Custom Roles.
 Permissions to manage a resource also grant the viewing privileges for the same resource so that you won't need to assign them separately.

-User permissions are only effective with respect to the Group(s) to which the admin is granted a Role through Resource Set assignments.
+User permissions are only effective regarding the Groups to which the admin is granted a Role through Resource Set assignments.

 #### Permission properties